How to Hunt Coyotes with a Decoy

 Set Up Your Decoy

-Educated coyotes have likely heard many distress calls.
-Even if they’re wary, however, they will still likely investigate.
-Call for 10-20 minutes then pause.
-Often, pressured dogs will find a vantage point or remain hidden while they search for what’s making the sound.
-This is where using a coyote hunting decoy comes into play.
-The best predator decoys pair well with calling and grabs their attention.
-If you’re using electronic calls, set up your decoy next to your call and conceal yourself 50 to 75 yards away.
-This ensures the coyote is only focused on your decoy, limiting the chances of it seeing you.
+Coyotes have likely heard many distress calls.
+But even if the dog is leery, it will still be likely to investigate.
+Call for 10-20 minutes, then pause.
+Pressured coyotes will find a vantage point and remain hidden while they search for what’s making the sound, which is where using a coyote hunting decoy comes in handy.
+The best predator decoys pair well with calling to grab their attention and hold it while you setup for a shot.
+If you’re using electronic calls, set up your decoy next to your call and conceal yourself 50 to 75 yards away in order to reduce the likelihood of being spotted.

-Whether you’re out in the wide open spaces of the west or in the hardwoods and pines of the east, using a coyote hunting decoy increases your odds for success.
-Each year, as predator hunting grows in popularity, the canines will get warier about hunters.
-It’s why we produce the most life-like predator decoys we can, to ensure you have every advantage in the field.
+Whether you’re out in the wide open spaces of the west or in the hardwoods of the east, using a coyote hunting decoy increases your odds for success.
+Each year, as predator hunting grows in popularity, canines will become more savvy.
+But that’s why we produce the most life-like predator decoys we can, to ensure you have every advantage in the field.